tendermint/tendermint/UPGRADING.md

 ### Using the updated p2p library

 The P2P library was reimplemented in this release.
-The new implementation is enabled by default in this version of Tendermint.
-The legacy implementation is still included in this version of Tendermint and can be enabled in the configuration file.
+The new implementation is enabled by default in this version of Tendermint .
+The legacy implementation is still included in this version of Tendermint as a backstop to work around unforeseen production issues.
+The new and legacy version are interoperable.
+If necessary, you can enable the legacy implementation in the server configuration file.

 To make use of the legacy P2P implemementation add the following line to your server's configuration file: